Updated Spring 2021

 Set off in the early evening…soon enough to be able to enjoy the site when you get there, but late enough not to attract attention during the day.
 You should leave early the next morning (you’ll be awake anyway!)…we’re often back home before breakfast time ready for a full English to top off the experience.

-The Wild Camping Shop – What kit to pack
+The Wild Camping Shop – What gear to pack

-Wild camping isn’t about hardship or survival.
+Wild camping in the Lake District isn’t about hardship or survival.
 It’s about having fun too.
 So it’s worth investing in the following to make your life a little easier (and more comfortable!):

 Essential Wild Camping Gear – the Basics